opendatamesh-initiative/odm-specification-dpdescriptor/docs/resources/standards/dsapi-spec.md

 ### <a name="documentStructure"></a>Document Structure

-A [Datastore API Document](#definitionsDatastoreAPIDocument) MAY be made up of a single document or be divided into multiple, connected parts at the discretion of the user.
+A [Data Store API Document](#definitionsDataStoreAPIDocument) MAY be made up of a single document or be divided into multiple, connected parts at the discretion of the user.
 In the latter case, `$ref` fields MUST be used in the specification to reference those parts as follows from the [JSON Schema](https://json-schema.org) definitions.

-It is RECOMMENDED that the root [Datastore API Document](#definitionsDatastoreAPIDocument) be named: `datastoreapi.json` or `datastoreapi.yaml`.
+It is RECOMMENDED that the root [Data Store API Document](#definitionsDataStoreAPIDocument) be named: `datastoreapi.json` or `datastoreapi.yaml`.

 ### <a name="objectTypes"></a>Object Types

-A [Datastore [API Document](#definitionsDatastoreAPIDocument) has one and only one root object.
+A [Data Store API Document](#definitionsDataStoreAPIDocument) has one and only one root object.
 The properties of an object are described by its fields.
 A field type can be another object or a [primitive type](#dataTypeFormat).
 An addressable and versioned object is called entity.
-The root object of the [Datastore API Document](#definitionsDatastoreAPIDocument) is an entity object.
+The root object of the [Data Store API Document](#definitionsDataStoreAPIDocument) is an entity object.
 Other entities that exist only in the scope of the root entity are called components.

 ### <a name="dataTypes"></a>Data Types